InterNACHI/modular/README.md

 and [Laravel package discovery](https://laravel.com/docs/7.x/packages#package-discovery) for module initialization, and then provides minimal tooling to fill in any gaps.

-`InterNACHI/Modular` is as much a set of conventions as it is a package.
+This project is as much a set of conventions as it is a package.
 The fundamental idea is that you can create “modules” in a separate `app-modules/` directory, which allows you to better organize large projects.
 These modules use the existing [Laravel package system](https://laravel.com/docs/7.x/packages), and follow existing Laravel